Some Insights and Ways to Develop Effective Teams

 3. Remember, price is ONE factor, not the ONLY factor.

 In most cases you get what you pay for, and this relates to the team building company you select, the venue and the catering.
-If you don’t have an appropriate budget to put together a quality team building event, you may be better off banking the money and trying again when you have a larger budget.
+If you don’t have an appropriate budget to put together a quality event, you may be better off banking the money and trying again when you have a larger budget.
 A poorly done event can do more harm than good.
-There are many informal and self-run team building events that you can do with a small budget such as bowling or a pizza party – just don’t confuse these with the value a professional team building program can offer.
+There are many informal and self-run events that you can do with a small budget such as bowling or a pizza party – just don’t confuse these with the value a professional team building program can offer.

 4. Start with the objectives.